tonyreveal/automation_platform_config_template/README.md

 Controller Configuration
 =========

-A single playbook and multiple task and vars files which can be used to define your Tower or Controller configuration as code.
-Update the vars files to define your objects and run the playbook to deploy your changes to your Tower / AAP 2.1 cluster(s).
+A single playbook  and multiple vars files which can be used to define your Automation Platform configuration as code.
+Update the vars files to define your objects and run the playbook to deploy your changes to your AAP 2.x cluster(s).

-If executed with the `alltags` tag then the playbook will create all ojbects defined in all vars files in the appropriate order.

-Use of some tags may require that you include other tags; for example if adding a project but you haven't already added the correct SCM credential.

-Available tags:
-- alltags
-- settings
-- credtypes
-- orgs
-- users
-- teams
-- credentials
-- projects
-- labels
-- inventory
-- inventorysources
-- instancegroups
-- hosts
-- groups
-- ees
-- notifications
-- jobtemplates
-- workflows
-- schedules
-- roles

 Requirements
 ------------

-This content utilizes the controller_configuration collection and the awx.awx or ansible.tower or ansible.controller collections.
+This content utilizes the infra.controller_configuration collection and the ansible.controller collections.
 You will need connectivity to a Private Automation Hub server which has synchronized these collections or to the internet so that the collections can be installed.

-You will also need Tower or Controller credentials with sufficient permissions to create the objects you define as code.
-This will need to be a local account within the cluster and not an externally (such as ldap) authenticated account.
+You will also need Automation Platform credentials with sufficient permissions to create the objects you define as code.
+Unless an Automation Platform system admin has enabled the setting `Allow External Users to Create OAuth2 Tokens` you will need to use a local account in the cluster and not an externally (such as ldap) authenticated account.

 Variables
 --------------